jmyli562/flatiron-phase-2-project/README.md

 ## Getting Started

 ### Installation
+There is currently no installation needed as my application's frontend is deployed on Netlify while it's backend is handled by Render.
+You can check it out at https://exercise-guru-hub.netlify.app.
+However if you would like to access the source code for this project and run it on your local machine, please follow the instructions below.

+NOTE: The backend is deployed on the Free tier of Render so if the login or registration page do not work please wait 20-30 seconds for the backend to fully become active.

 The project makes use of two seperate github repos, one which houses the source code the other which houses the db.json which we will run json server off of to create a RESTFUL API.

 github link tosource code: https://github.com/jmyli562/flatiron-phase-2-project